RajLabMSSM/DeepSEA/README.md

 	+ *PTK2B*
 	+ *SPI1*
 	+ *TREM2*
-- For each locus VCF file, we then used `bcftools` to remove any variants that had allele sequence length (reference or alternative) greater than 100 and replaced aterisks (indicating deletions) with blanks, as required by DeepSEA.
+- For each locus VCF file, we then used `bcftools` to:
+	+ forced multi-allelic sites to be biallelic using `bcftools norm -m-`. remove any variants that had allele sequence length (reference or alternative) > 100
+	+ replaced aterisks (indicating deletions) with blanks, as required by DeepSEA.

 ### 2. Run DeepSEA